-The Center for Media Engagement envisions a vibrant American news media that more effectively empowers the public to understand, appreciate, and participate in the democratic exchange of ideas.
+The Center for Media Engagement envisions a vibrant American media ecosystem that more effectively empowers the public to understand, appreciate, and participate in the democratic exchange of ideas.

-In a new approach to tackling societal divides, the Center for Media Engagement is launching the method of connective democracy.
-Connective democracy unites newsrooms, scholars, platforms, and public policy entities in a methodical approach toward bridging gaps in our society.
+In a new approach to tackling societal divides, the Center for Media Engagement launched the method of connective democracy.
+Connective democracy unites newsrooms, scholars, platforms, and policymakers in a methodical approach toward bridging gaps in our society.
 The center will spend the next several years working on a vision to promote connective democracy.

 All media inquiries can be sent to: